 Conflicts of Interest: We declare no conflict of interest.
-Authors did not receive any form of financial assistance whatsoever.
+The authors did not receive any form of financial assistance whatsoever.

 Ethical Clearance: Ethical approval was granted by the Ethical Review Committee of Joseph Ayo Babalola University, Ikeji-Arakeji, Nigeria (ref/2012/jabu0214/VC.12).
-All participants in this study agreed to participate through filling out questionnaires.
+All participants in this study agreed to participate by filling out questionnaires.